Uncertainty still clouds future of EU biodiesel

 "The bad news is, after several years, we are still waiting for a legal proposal to get out of the starting gate."

-The debate centred on a relatively new concept known as indirect land use change (ILUC).
+The debate centered on a relatively new concept known as indirect land use change (ILUC).

-ILUC is a theory that states that by diverting food-crops into fuel tanks, bio fuel production increases overall global demand for agricultural land.
-If farmers meet that extra demand by cutting down rainforest and draining peatland, it results in the release of millions of tonnes of additional carbon emissions.
+ILUC is a theory that states that by diverting food-crops into fuel tanks, biofuel production increases overall global demand for agricultural land.
+If farmers meet that extra demand by cutting down rainforest and draining peatland, it results in the release of millions of tons of additional carbon emissions.

 Studies carried out for the Commission showed that the risk of ILUC is far greater for biodiesel - a diesel substitute typically made from oilseeds such as palm oil - than it is for bioethanol - a gasoline-substitute usually made from grain or sugar.